Klaulara/react_test/README.md

 ## Database

-This projects needs a local database set up to run locally.
-The project uses postgreSQL as a database, use the following code to create the table.
+This project needs a local database set up to run locally.
+The project uses postgreSQL as a database, using the following code to create the table.

 ```
 CREATE TABLE indicadores (id INT, nombreindicador VARCHAR, codigoindicador VARCHAR, unidadmedidaindicador VARCHAR, valorindicador DECIMAL, fechaindicador DATE, tiempoindicador VARCHAR, origenindicador VARCHAR);